Emmanuel Constant: 2006–present

 On July 7, 2006, Constant appeared in a Long Island, New York county court to face charges that he participated in a mortgage scheme that defrauded Sun Trust Mortgage Bank and Fremont Investment and Loan of more than $1 million.
 The purported fraud took place while Constant was employed at Melville Brokerage.

 On October 28, 2008, Judge Abraham Gerges of the Kings County Supreme Court sentenced Constant to serve 12–37 years in prison.
 Judge Gerges concluded his memorandum with a plea that the United States government allow Constant to serve his entire sentence in New York State, rather than return him to Haiti "where he may evade justice due to the instability of the Haitian judicial system."
 Judge Gerges noted that "it is apparent that the federal authorities may deport him shortly."

 In early May 2020 it was announced that the US Immigration and Customs Enforcement was planning to send Constant back to Haiti on a May 12 deportation flight.
 The Center for Economic and Policy Research obtained a copy of the flight's manifest which included Constant's name and categorized him as a “High Profile Removal".
 The planned deportation caused a lot of controversy and was later reprieved.

-A new deportation of Constant was planned for May 26, 2020.
+Constant was deported to Haiti June 23, 2020.